Yes, this involves Leopold and Loeb and their victim Bobby Franks…

-The test of Brockway’s mettle as an editor, according to Block, had been Dick Simon giving him the manuscript of the second volume of Will Durant’s The Story of Civilization, The Life of Greece (1935).
-Brockway found three dozen errors in the first two dozen pages and was hired.
+The test of Brockway’s mettle as an editor, according to Block, had been Dick Simon giving him the manuscript of the second volume of Will Durant’s The Story of Civilization, The Life of Greece.6 Brockway found three dozen errors in the first two dozen pages and was hired.
 “I am grateful to Mr. Wallace Brockway,” Durant wrote in the book’s acknowledgments, “for his scholarly help at every stage of this work.”

 Brockway was described as “a fact hawk” and a

 At the time of the Leopold and Loeb trial in 1924, according to the transcript, Brockway was an editor “of some books for the Government.”
 By about 1930 he likely had moved to New York.
-The New York Times of November 15, 1931 mentions a delay in the publication by Covice, Friede of his translation—the first ever in English—of The Journal of Eugène Delacroix “because of the discovery of a great deal of hitherto unknown material written by the famous nineteenth-century French painter.”
+The New York Times of November 15, 1931 mentions a delay in the publication by Covici, Friede of his translation—the first ever in English—of The Journal of Eugène Delacroix “because of the discovery of a great deal of hitherto unknown material written by the famous nineteenth-century French painter.”
 Pedantry?
 Perhaps.
-When published—again, six years later—Brockway’s name appeared not on the title page, but instead in the acknowledgments.
+When published—again, six years later—Brockway’s name appeared not on the title page, but instead in the acknowledgments.9

 By contrast, Gerard van Loon, cited above, states that, on a later project, Brockway “almost snatched the manuscript” away from the author he was editing.
-Thus “he was largely responsible for seeing to it that this prodigious volume”—Hendrick Willem van Loon’s The Arts (1937)—”was completed on time.”
+Thus “he was largely responsible for seeing to it that this prodigious volume”—Hendrick Willem van Loon’s The Arts (1937)—”was completed on time.”10

 Oh, and Covici, Friede was the stateside publisher of Radclyffe Hall’s The Well of Loneliness as well as a relatively early publisher of John Steinbeck.
 Yet, in 1954, both Pascal Covici (then at Viking) and Brockway (at S and S) would reject Vladimir Nabokov’s Lolita as being at least problematic, if not pornographic.

 He was the grandson of Swedish immigrants on his mother’s side.
-In the 1910 Federal Census he’s living in their Chicago household, with American-born Lillian, a concert musician, apparently already separated if not divorced.
+In the 1910 federal census he’s living in their Chicago household, with American-born Lillian, a concert musician, apparently already separated if not divorced.
 Ten years later they’re in the same household, different ward, and Lillian is private secretary to a doctor.
 He’s in the Class of ’23 at the University of Chicago with a tiny résumé: Poetry Club.
 Nathan Leopold was in the same class: Campus Club Executive Council, Italian Club, Undergraduate Classical Club.
 They were 19 and 18, respectively.

-At age 16–17 Brockway attended the Staunton Military Academy in Virginia, during the academic years of 1919–20 and 1920–21.
+At age 16–17 Brockway had attended the Staunton Military Academy in Virginia, during the academic years of 1919–20 and 1920–21.
 Two decades later, in 1939 he gave a copy of one of his books to Major Roy Warren Wonson, the school’s headmaster, followed by a letter.
 (Again, Brockway appears to have been 16 rather than 14.)

 Brockway, W. H. is listed in the 1920 yearbook as a Private in both Company C and Band, listed only in Band in 1921.

-To the 1920 yearbook Brockway (W. H. B.) contributed a disturbing short story, “The German,” narrated by a young soldier who, after a rocky start, becomes inseparable with a fellow soldier, one Max Lebbard.
+To the 1920 yearbook Brockway (W. H. B.) contributed a disturbing short story, “The German,” narrated by a young soldier who, after a rocky start, becomes inseparable from a fellow soldier, one Max Lebbard.
 “When I think of him my thoughts conjure up a great pair of watery blue eyes.”
 The two are stationed in occupied Coblenz (Koblenz) when Lebbard steals away from camp, followed by the narrator.
 His destination is his parents’ house and his father’s contempt, “of treason to the fatherland.”
 Leaving the house, Max commits suicide.

 I can’t help but wonder whether this was the result of an ultimatum as much as it appears to be Brockway’s declaration of normalcy.
 I did a half-hearted search of a marriage record: where to start?
 Chicago?
 Virginia?
 He was to be wed that summer, contradicted by his paean to his fictional comrade—unless W. H. B. was a typo, even intentional, and “The German” was written by a member of the graduating class, Elwyn H. Bishop, aka “Cherry,” who had been at the school for six years and was the yearbook’s military editor as well as a member of the Kablegram staff.
 That’s a lot of speculation.